jonase/learndatalogtoday/resources/chapters/chapter-0.md

 * the keyword `:where`
 * the vector `[_ :movie/title ?title]`

-We'll go over the specific parts of the query later but for now you should simply type the above query verbatim into the textbox below, press **Run Query** and continue to the next part of the tutorial.
+We'll go over the specific parts of the query later, but for now you should simply type the above query verbatim into the textbox below, press **Run Query**, and then continue to the next part of the tutorial.